-Achievements in Technology
+Tang Era Achievements in Technology

 It is recorded that woodblock printing was used to print scriptures around the year 640.
 Woodblock printing raised the level of education and literature in the empire and following empires.
 It was used to spread Buddhist teachings around Asia.

 Another invention was an early form of gunpowder.
-In the Song era, improved types of gunpowder were very important for making explosives, guns and missiles.
+In the Song era, improved types of gunpowder were very important for making explosives, guns, and missiles.
 Gunpowder is considered one of the greatest inventions in pre-modern world history.

-Religion and Philosophy
+Religion and Philosophy in the Tang Empire

 During the Western Han era, early Mahayana Buddhism developed in Yuezhi controlled territory in northern India and Central Asia.
 The Yuezhi from the Tarim Basin region and the land bordering the northern Han Empire conquered Hellenized regions of the former Greek Empire.

-At the end of the Tang Dynasty, the Tang rulers became intolerant of "foreign religions."
-Emperor Wuzong (814–846) decreed that all foreign religions were banned.
-In 845, Emperor Wuzong closed thousands of monasteries and temples.
-Though Buddhism wasn't as popular, it remained one of the main religions.
-In its place, Confucianism became the dominant political philosophy of the later imperial eras.
+At the end of the Tang Dynasty, the Tang rulers became intolerant of "foreign religions" including Buddhism.
+In 845, Emperor Wuzong (814–846) decreed that all foreign religions were banned and he closed thousands of monasteries and temples, including Shaolin Temple.

 Culture and Society